prprprus/softest/README.md

 $ npm i -g softest
 ```

-Softest is based on Puppeteer, when downloading Puppeteer, Chromium will be downloaded by default.
+The softest is based on Puppeteer, when downloading Puppeteer, Chromium will be downloaded by default.
 Chinese users may be affected by GFW.
 If you encounter difficulties,you can move to [README-Zh.md](./README-zh.md).

 # Usage